 Indications of, and guidance on, future performance are also forward-looking statements, and include statements in this BFSU regarding anticipated mine life, expected or indicative costs, indicative revenues, indicative production outputs and anticipated production dates.
 To the maximum extent permitted by law, Sheffield, and its respective directors, officers, employees, advisers, agents and intermediaries (together, "Relevant Parties") disclaim any obligation or undertaking to release any updates or revisions to the information to reflect any change in expectations or assumptions, or any change in events, conditions or circumstances on which any such information or statement is based.
-Nothing in this BFSU will, under any circumstances (including by reason of this BFSU, create an implication the tat there has been no change in the affairs of Sheffield since the date of this BFSU.
+Nothing in this BFSU will, under any circumstances (including by reason of this BFSU repaining available and not being superseded or replaced by any other BFSU or publication with respect to Sheffield or the subject matter of this BFSU), create an implication that there has been no change in the affairs of Sheffield since the date of this BFSU.

 To the maximum extent permitted by law, the Relevant Parties make no representation or warranty (express or implied) as to the fairness, accuracy, reliability, currency, reasonableness or completeness of the contents of this BFSU or any other information (whether written or verbal) that the Relevant Parties otherwise provide to the recipient.
 The recipient may not rely on the contents of the BFSU or any information in it in making any decision to invest or acquire an interest in the Thunderbird Project.
-To the maximum extent permitted by law, the Relevant Parties are not liable for any direct, indirect or consequential loss or damage suffered (whether foreseeable or not) by any person (whether arising from negligence or otherwise) as a result of relying on this BFSU or the information in it, any errors therein or omissions therefrom, or any other written or oral communications transmitted to the recipient in the course of its evaluation of the Thunderbird Project.
-To otherwise in connection with this BFSU or the information in it.
+To the maximum extent permitted by law, the Relevant Parties are not liable for any direct, indirect or consequential loss or damage suffered (whether foreseeable or not) by any person (whether arising from negligence or otherwise) as a result of relying on this BFSU or the information in it, any errors therein or omissions therefrom, or any other written or oral communications transmitted to the recipient in the course of its evaluation of the Thunderbird Project, or otherwise in connection with this BFSU or the information in it.